-Section 2 – Interface and Timetable Information: this section defines the step by step processes for the SVA Metering System Balancing Services Register.
+Section 2 – Interface and Timetable Information: this section defines the step by step processes for the SVA Metering System Register.

 Section 3 – Appendices: this section contains supporting information.

 1.4 Balancing and Settlement Code Provisions

 This BSC Procedure has been produced in accordance with the provisions of the Balancing and Settlement Code (BSC).
 In the event of an inconsistency between the provisions of this BSC Procedure and the BSC, the provisions of the BSC shall prevail.